Pr-E/BTH_Heathcare_Utilisation_TRE_Workflow/active_blackpool_tre_workflow/docs/IAN_FINAL_REVIEW_GUIDE.md

 Demographics, pathway group and follow-up outcomes are used only afterwards to describe the clusters.

-K=4 is prespecified for reporting, but K=2–6 diagnostics are recalculated on the real data and K=4 must still meet the configured size and stability requirements.
+K=4 is the preferred reporting metric, while K=2–6 are reassessed on the real data to confirm that K=4 remains sufficiently stable, well separated and appropriately sized.

 ### Disclosure control